matloff/fastStat/README.md

 higher than the histogram for t near 4, and lower than the histogram for t near 3.5.
 In other words:

-> the histogram, as an estimate of f, is likely biased upward (i.e.
+> The histogram, as an estimate of f, is likely biased upward (i.e.
 > bias > 0) near 3.5 and downward (< 0) near 4.

-And what if the bin width were much narrower? then the bias described above would still exist, but would be smaller.
+And what if the bin width were much narrower?
+Then the bias described above would still exist, but would be smaller.
 On the other hand, the narrower the bin, the fewer the number of data points in each bin, so the greater the standard error of the histogram height within a bin.
-(The "n" for the standard error is the number of points in the bin.)
+(Roughly speaking, the "n" for the standard error is the number of points in the bin.)

 In other words:

-> there is a tradeoff here: smaller bins produce smaller bias but larger
+> There is a tradeoff here: smaller bins produce smaller bias but larger
 > variance (and the opposite for larger bins).

 So, even though bias was seen not to be an issue in the context of CIs, it *is* an issue here.

-There is no good, universally agreed-to way to choose the bin size. various math stat people have done some theoretical work that has led to suggestions, which you can try, such as setting **breaks='fd'** in your call to **hist()**.
+There is no good, universally agreed-to way to choose the bin size.
+Various math stat people have done some theoretical work that has led to suggestions, which you can try, such as setting **breaks='fd'** in your call to **hist()**.

-Where the Bias-Variance Tradeoff really becomes an isssue is in prediction/machine learning contexts, to be covered later.
+Where the Bias-Variance Tradeoff really becomes an isssue is in prediction/machine learning contexts, to be covered later .

 # Lesson MULTI:  Multivariate Distributions

-Say we have continuous random variables X and Y.  We of course can talk about their density functions f<sub>x</sub> and f<sub>y</sub>, but it's also important to talk about how they vary (or not) *together*.
+Say we have continuous random variables X and Y.  We of course can talk about their density functions f<sub>X</sub> and f<sub>Y</sub>, but it's also important to talk about how they vary (or not) *together*.
 Here are a few facts:

-* f<sub>X,Y</sub>(u,v) = d/&part;u d/&part;v f<sub>X,Y</sub>(u,v) =
+* f<sub>X,Y</sub>(u,v) = &part;/&part;u &part;/&part;v F<sub>X,Y</sub>(u,v) =
 P(x &le;u and y &le;v)

-* P((x,y) in a) = &int; &int;<sub>a</sub> f<sub>X,Y</sub>(u,v) du dv
+* P((x,y) in A) = &int; &int;<sub>A</sub> f<sub>X,Y</sub>(u,v) du dv

 * f<sub>Y | X = v</sub>(u) = f<sub>X,Y</sub>(u,v) / f<sub>X</sub>(u)

-* unlike the univariate case, there are very few widely-used parametric families of multivariate distributions.
+* Unlike the univariate case, there are very few widely-used parametric families of multivariate distributions.
 The main one is multivariate normal.

-* the MV normal family does have some interesting properties, though:
+* The MV normal family does have some interesting properties, though:

     - all marginal distributions are MV normal